maxmind/MaxMind-DB-Reader-java/README.md

 ## Requirements  ##

 MaxMind has tested this API with Java 6 and above.
-Reasonable patches for Java 5 will be accepted.
-Patches for 1.4 or earlier will not be accepted.

 ## Contributing ##